 TikTok’s notoriously mysterious algorithm makes it tough for brands and influencers to crack the code.
 What makes something go viral?
 How do you get your content surfaced to more TikTok users?
 Sonja, who started amassing tens of thousands of followers every month with tell-it-like-it-is plant advice from her garage, had clearly stumbled onto something.

-Start a TikTok business and try Shopify free for 14 days
+Start a TikTok business and try Shopify free

 How to win at leveraging TikTok for your small business in eight steps, according to Sonja: